-B3.4 Excavation Objectives Cont Controls 01 To allow buildings to be designed and sited to relate to the topography.
+B3.4 Excavation Objectives Controls 01 To allow buildings to be designed and sited to relate to the topography.
 C1 For a dwelling house, dual occupancy or semi-detached dwelling (including attached 02 To minimise excavation. and detached garaging)-the maximum volume of excavation permitted is no 03 To ensure the cumulative impacts of excavation do not adversely impact land stabilisation, ground water flows greater than the volume shown in Figure 14A. and vegetation.
-C2 For a residential flat building, multi dwelling housing, or attached dwelling 04 To minimise structural risks to adjoining structures. development (including attached and detached garaging)-the maximum volume 05 To minimise noise, vibration, dust and other amenity impacts to adjoining of excavation permitted is no greater than the volume shown in Figure 14B. and adjacent properties.
+C2 For a residential flat building, manor houses, multi dwelling housing, multi 04 To minimise structural risks to adjoining structures. dwelling housing (terraces), or attached dwelling development (including attached O5 To minimise noise, vibration, dust and other amenity impacts to adjoining and adjacent properties. and detached garaging)-the maximum volume of excavation permitted is no greater than the volume shown in Figure 14B.
 C3 For any other use (including attached and detached garaging) not addressed in C1 and C2 above-the maximum volume of excavation permitted is no greater than the volume shown in Figure 14B.
-C4 A variation to the volume shown in Figures 14A and 14B will be considered, however the maximum volume of excavation permitted will only be the amount needed to accommodate: a) car parking to comply with the maximum rates in Part E1 of this DCP and any reasonable access thereto, if the maximum car parking rates are required by the Council; and b) storage at a rate of 20m3 (cubic metres) per dwelling if for a dwelling house, dual occupancy, semi-detached dwelling or attached housing; or
+C4 C4 A variation to the volume shown in Figures 14A and 14B will be considered, however the maximum volume of excavation permitted will only be the amount needed to accommodate: a) car parking to comply with the maximum rates in Part E1 of this DCP and any reasonable access thereto, if the maximum car parking rates are required by the Council; and b) storage at a rate of 20m3 (cubic metres) per dwelling if for a dwelling house,

-B3.4 Excavation Objectives Controls c) storage at a rate of 8m3 (cubic metres) per dwelling if for a residential flat building or multi dwelling housing development.
+B3.4 Excavation Objectives Cont rols dual occupancy, semi-detached dwelling or attached housing; or c) storage at a rate of 8m3 (cubic metres) per dwelling if for a residential flat building, manor houses, multi dwelling housing or multi dwelling housing (terraces) development.
 C5 The volume controls in C1 and C2 above do not apply to backyard swimming pools and tennis courts located outside the building envelope.
 (Note: Separate controls apply which limit excavation, refer to Section 3.7.4 Ancillary development - swimming pools, tennis courts and outbuildings).
 C6 Basement walls are no closer to the boundary than permitted by the setback controls (refer to Figure 15).
-C7 Notwithstanding C6, basement walls for residential flat buildings, multi dwellings housing and attached dwellings are no closer to the boundary than 1.5m (see Figure 16).
-C8 Excavation in relation to an existing attached dwelling, semi-detached dwelling, or attached dual occupancy is not to occur under: a) common party walls; b) footings to common party wall; c) freestanding boundary walls; d) footings to freestanding boundary walls. С9 Excavation below 2m and/or within 1.5m of the boundary may be accompanied by a geotechnical and hydrogeological report and a structural report demonstrating that the works will not have any adverse effect on neighbouring structures.
+C7 Notwithstanding C6, basement walls for residential flat buildings, manor houses, multi dwellings housing, multi dwelling housing (terraces) and attached dwellings are no closer to the boundary than 1.5m (see Figure 16).
+C8 Excavation in relation to an existing attached dwelling, semi-detached dwelling, or attached dual occupancy is not to occur under: a) common party walls; b) footings to common party wall; c) freestanding boundary walls; d) footings to freestanding boundary walls.
+C9 Excavation below 2m and/or within 1.5m of the boundary may be accompanied by a geotechnical and hydrogeological report and a structural report demonstrating that the works will not have any adverse effect on neighbouring structures.
 Note: Council may identify other circumstances where these reports are required.
 All reports must be prepared in accordance with Council's guidelines.
-As a condition of a development consent, Council may also require the preparation and submission of a dilapidation report for properties neighbouring the development.